lenaimdahl/fun-fair-frontend/README.md

 - React Router: For managing navigation and routing within the app.
 - Material-UI: Component library for styling the user interface.
   MUI Calendar: Provides a customizable and interactive calendar view.
+- Swiper: Component library used for slider in About page.
 - Axios: For making HTTP requests to interact with the backend API.
+- BoredAPI: External API for generating activity tips.

+conneted to backend using:
 - Express.js: Backend web application framework for Node.js.
 - MongoDB: NoSQL database for storing user and event data.
 - Node.js: JavaScript runtime for server-side development.
-- BoredAPI: External API for generating activity tips.

 ## Installation